Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

 The Cabinet authorised the Council to accept a grant of £2,822,258.58 from the Department for Work and Pensions for the Household Support Fund 6 programme, which will run from October 2024 to March 2025.
-This funding will be distributed to voluntary and community sector organisations and external bodies to provide crisis support to residents facing financial hardship.
-The programme's guiding principles include sustainability, early help, prevention, and building connectivity between services.
-The funding will focus on groups at greater risk of poverty, such as families with children, disabled residents, and older residents.
-A portion of the allocation will also be used to mitigate the impact of Universal Credit migration, ensuring communities are informed and supported through the transition.
+This funding will be distributed to voluntary and community sector organisations and external bodies to provide crisis support to Hackney residents facing financial hardship, particularly during the winter months.
+The decision was made to largely continue the existing programme, building on lessons learned from previous iterations.
+The guiding principles for the programme include sustainability, early help, building connectivity between services, ensuring eligibility focuses on those facing financial hardship, consistency in approach, timeliness of delivery, avoiding a funding cliff edge for residents, continuity of work with frontline services, and robust governance.
+A portion of the funding will also be used to mitigate the impact of Universal Credit migration and to capture learning about poverty.
+The programme will focus on supporting children and families, vulnerable people known to the Council, and breaking down barriers to reach wider groups at risk of poverty.
+Advice-based initiatives will also be funded to help residents achieve longer-term financial stability.

 Updated Appointments and Nominations

-The Cabinet agreed to the appointment of councillors to Outside Bodies on behalf of the Council, as listed in Appendix 1, and noted the Mayoral Appointed Representatives, as listed in Appendix 2.
-This ensures continued representation and engagement with various external organisations.
+The Cabinet agreed to the appointment of councillors to Outside Bodies on behalf of the Council, as listed in Appendix 1 of the report.
+They also noted the Mayoral Appointed Representatives, as listed in Appendix 2.

 Delegated decisions linked to this meeting